com-480-data-visualization/project-2023-ak_team/Milestone2.md

     Lectures: D3.js, Graphs

-- Displaying movie posters and data when a link is clicked:
+- Displaying movie posters and data when a node is clicked:

     Tools: D3.js (for handling click events and updating the visualization), HTML/CSS (for designing the layout)